-The parliament elected in 1956 that had dismissed the no-confidence motion against Nu in June 1958 with a narrow margin appointed unanimously General Ne Win as Prime Minister on October 28 of that year on the request of Nu and his Clean AFPFL.
+On 28 October 1958, the parliament elected in 1956 that had dismissed the no-confidence motion against Nu in June of that year with a narrow margin unanimously chose General Ne Win as prime minister on the request of Nu and his Clean AFPFL.
 The man aim of the new government was to hold elections in April 1959.
 The plan however could not be realised and the elections finally took place on 6 February 1960.
 After the election victory of Nu's wing of the AFPFL renamed "Union Party", he was re-elected premier on 4 April 1960 but only to leave the office for good on March 2, 1962 after the military coup that ended the first period of independent Burma under the constitution of 1947.
 The coup happened in the early morning after on the second day of a federal seminar on the issue of how to redraft this constitution to meet the demands for more autonomy by the States of the Union.
 In the morning of 2 March 1962 Nu and many other politicians who had played crucial roles in government and parliament were put under detention on the day of the coup, many of them for a rather long term.
 Nu was only released only in 1968.